ibm-cloud-docs/codeengine/deploy-job.md

 To run a job with the CLI, use the **`jobrun submit`** command.
 For a complete listing of options, see the [**`ibmcloud ce jobrun submit`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit) command.

-With the CLI, you can [run a job based on a definition file for your job](/docs/codeengine?topic=codeengine-job-deploy#run-job-cli-withjobconfig) or you can [run a job without first creating a job configuration](/docs/codeengine?topic=codeengine-job-deploy#run-job-cli-withoutjobconfig).
+With the CLI, you can [run a job based on a job configuration](/docs/codeengine?topic=codeengine-job-deploy#run-job-cli-withjobconfig) or you can [run a job without first creating a job configuration](/docs/codeengine?topic=codeengine-job-deploy#run-job-cli-withoutjobconfig).

 #### Running a job with the CLI based on a job configuration
 {: #run-job-cli-withjobconfig}